 During winter use, especially at temperatures below 0 °C, we recommend that you don't insert a battery charged and stored at room temperature into the pedelec until just before setting off.
-We recommend using thermal protection sleeves when riding longer distances at low temperatures.
-Temperatures under -10 °C and over +60 °C must be avoided as a general rule.
-Never put the battery in a car in summer or store it in direct sunlight.
+We recommend using thermal protection sleeves when riding longer distances in the cold.
+Temperatures under -5 °C and over +40 °C must be avoided.